QuarkNerd/blog/jhenderson/_posts/2020-10-08-lets-build-snake-with-rust.md

 Congratulations for getting this far.
 This blog post is turning out to be a lot longer than I expected and it's about to get longer!

-We have all of our building blocks together so it's now time to work on fitting it all together.
+We have all of our building blocks so it's now time to work on fitting it all together.

 ### Some Dependencies